Advocate for solar in D.C.

 Tell the PSC to improve our electric system!

 The D.C.
 Public Service Commission (PSC) is engaged in a process, known as MEDSIS, to develop rules to improve electric service in the District.
 If done correctly, this will create a lower cost, reliable, and renewable electric grid for all District residents.
 We’ve followed this proceeding for over two years.
 Unfortunately, the PSC is dragging its feet.
 We need to show them the public is watching.
-Take action by submitting a public comment below!

 The PSC has released a vision statement to guide the MEDSIS process as it moves forward.
 While the vision statement is a step in the right direction, the PSC must still adopt a specific set of energy democracy principals, like the ones we submitted in March: